Niagara Falls is always in season, but it is the winter months the natural wonder really shines.

 There are so many things to do in Niagara Falls in winter, as well as unique experiences missed by the summer crowds.

-We have partnered with Hotels.com to share some of the best things to do in Niagara Falls in winter to help you plan a unique winter escape.
+We have put together some of the best things to do in Niagara Falls in winter to help you plan a unique winter escape.

 Reasons To Visit Niagara Falls in Winter

 One of the main reasons we love off-season travel is the lack of crowds, and there has never been a better time to dodge the crowds.
 Niagara Falls attracts around 14 million visitors each year, most of these in the spring and summer months.

 Visiting Niagara in the winter will not only mean fewer crowds and queues, but you may have the place nearly to yourself.

 Winter in Niagara Falls is also the time to snag a great hotel deal.
 There is such a vast range of accommodation available in Niagara Falls catering to families through to honeymooners.